drekka/Alchemic/WhatIsDI.md

 [rc changeChannelTo:5];
 ```

-Singletons tend to get overused in Objective-C code because they can be accessed anywhere in the app merely by accessing the class.
-So it's a fast and easy to code.
-But there are issues with them.
-Firstly they are almost impossible to swap out when testing because the way they are stored in the class is usually completely inacccessible.
-So when testing the code that reaches out to them, it's almost impossible to mock out the singleton instance.
-Another problem that can arise is that if at a later stage you discover that you need more than one instance, a large chunk of your code has to be refactored because it can no longer access the instance through class methods.
+Singletons sounds like a good solution but there are issues with them:

+ * They are often over used in iOS apps because they are so easy to access from anywhere.
+ * It's not unusual to see objects that should not be global in scope, being made global because the developer decided to treat them as a singleton.
+ * They are almost impossible to swap out because the variable storing them in the class is usually completely inacccessible.
+This makes testing very difficult.
+ * If you discover later that you need more than one instance, it can be lot more work to refactor a singleton into a non-singleton pattern.

-My general opinion is - *Use [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) sparingly and where you really need them.*
+My general opinion is - *Use [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) sparingly and only  where you really **need** them.*

 ### Dependency Injection

-The [Dependency Injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) design pattern is where the dependencies of a class are passed (or injected into it) from the external code. there are a number of advantages to using DI:
+The [Dependency Injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) pattern dictates that the dependencies of a class should be injected into it from elsewhere.
+DI is a core part of [Inversion of Control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control).
+There are a number of significant advantages to using DI:

 * The code no longer has to know where to get dependencies from.
 * The code will work regardless of whether a dependency is a singleton or one of many objects.
-* Testing is easy because dependencies can be [mocked out](https://en.wikipedia.org/wiki/Mock_object).
+* Testing is easier because dependencies can be [mocked out](https://en.wikipedia.org/wiki/Mock_object) to provide controlled test scenarios.
-* Refactoring how objects are created or accessed becomes simpler because there are less locations in the code that need change.
+* Refactoring becomes simpler because there are fewer places in the code that need change.

-*DI is a core part of [Inversion of Control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control), which you may also have heard of.*

-Dependencies can be injected into an object via method arguments, initializer arguments or by setting properties.
+In Objective-C terms, dependencies can be injected via 3 methods: **method arguments**, **initializer arguments** or by setting **properties**.

-#### Via method arguments
+#### Method arguments

-In this form of DI dependencies are passed as method arguments to the methods that need to use them.
+In this form of DI dependencies are passed as arguments to the methods that need them.

 *RemoteControl.m*